 The following primary areas of software monetization encapsulate the needs of organizations in today’s software world:

-End users are demanding new ways to purchase and consume software.
+Customers are demanding new ways to purchase and consume software.
 This is driving organizations to find creative ways to offer their products and services to satisfy the demands of their customers, and to give organizations an edge over their competitors.
-Sales organizations need to become much more flexible with their offerings, as this directly influences how flexible a product’s business and license models must be.
+Sales organizations need to leverage feature-level offerings, as this directly influences how flexible a product’s business and license models must be.

-Most of the recurring revenue models are heading toward usage-based billing.
-Here, customers pay only for what they use, and, in many cases, any limits on the number of users or capacity are eliminated altogether.
-For an increasing number of organizations, this is considered to be the ultimate recurring revenue goal.
+Most of the recurring revenue models are targeted for usage-based billing.
+With this model, customers pay only for what they use, and, in many cases, any limits on the number of users or capacity are eliminated altogether.
+For an increasing number of organizations, this is considered the ultimate recurring-revenue goal.

-The diagram below summarizes the typical challenges faced by the various stakeholders that participate in the entire licensing lifecycle and delivery chain, including: product management, software development, sales and marketing, order management, fulfillment and delivery, and technical support.
-If not addressed, these challenges will have a direct impact on customer experience and operational efficiency, and will stifle business's ability to evolve.
+The diagram below summarizes the typical challenges faced by the various stakeholders that take part in the entire licensing lifecycle and delivery chain, including: product management, software development, sales and marketing, order management, fulfillment and delivery, and technical support.
+If not addressed, these challenges will have a direct impact on customer experience and operational efficiency, and will stifle businesses' ability to evolve.

-In the following sections, you will learn how the Sentinel EMS and Sentinel RMS Solution can help vendors like yourself to address these challenges.
-You can simplify licensing by introducing of new business models, automating the entire back-end operation, and offering insights into customer usage for informed decision making.
+In the following sections, you will learn how Thales's software monetization solution can help vendors like yourself to address these challenges.
+You can simplify licensing by introducing new business models, automating the entire back-end operation, and offering insights into customer usage for informed decision making.